banner

 TimeSessionDetailsSpeaker

 8:15–8:45 am (30 mins) Principles of Cardiac CT Including CT scanner design, collimation, pitch, spatial & temporal resolution, exposure factors, SNR and CNR.
-Dr Tan Min On
+Tan Min On

 8:45–9:15 am (30 mins) Image Reconstruction & Post-Processing Reconstruction on scanner: kernels, phases, slice thickness & overlap, multisegment & iterative reconstruction.